Nalipp/Stat-su/README.md

   - remove auto caplitailization on mobile devices

   - review css animations /Users/natelipp/code/web_development/advanced_web_developer_bootcamp/css/css_animations
-  - review bem naming convention
-  - refactor all css
-  - check responsive screen (add tablet queries?)
-  - actually check the site on different device sizes
-  - remove rounded corners from input fields
-  - fix formating on TimeDisplay so the time width is always the same (less jolty)
-  - reset to 00:00 more gradually (blinks?, could also blink the total time)
-  - remove some space above main heading
-  - move completed and updated to right of TimeSlipItem component

   - change to statsu.io
   - change heroku url